ericbmerritt/projmake-mode/README.md

 : specifies a shell command to execute.
 This can be any expression that evaluates to a string, a list of strings, or to a nullary function returning a list of strings.

-build?
-: specifies a predicate to determine whether the project should be built after some files have been modified.
-The predicate is given a list of file names and should return a non-nil value when the project should be built and nil otherwise.

 All of the keyword arguments, except :shell, are optional and can be left out.